 For digital proficiency, get familiar with loan origination systems like Encompass, Byte, or Calyx.

 You can start by using free tutorials or vendor documentation.
-Pair this with CRM platforms or tools like Excel to simulate organizing and reviewing sample required documents.
+Pair this with CRM platforms or tools like Excel to simulate organizing and reviewing the sample required documents.

 Also, improve organizational habits.
 Create mock file folders that include pay stubs, tax returns, bank statements, and credit history reports.